SamMed05/c-cpp-notes/docs/cpp/Functions/functions.md

 Which method is better between classic function and procedure?
 Well, there is no hard and strict rule on which method should be chosen.
 Technically they are both true.

-You have to choose a particular method depending upon the situation and how you want to solve a problem.
+You have to choose a particular method depending on the situation and how you want to solve a problem.

 :::